lbrito1/sane-blog-builder/README.md

 [Pure CSS](https://purecss.io/) is sparingly used to help with layouts and such.
 I recommend that you don't look at the CSS, just trust that it works most times.

-<%= render('/image.*', src: '/assets/images/monkey.gif', alt: 'A monkey typing on a computer', caption: 'Myself trying to write CSS.') %>

 ## Features
 * Zero amount of Javascript;